Skip to main content Scroll Top

 Colorado Divorce Law: What You Need to Know

 Colorado is a no-fault divorce state, meaning neither spouse needs to prove wrongdoing to obtain a divorce.
 The legal term is "dissolution of marriage," and the process requires at least one spouse to have lived in Colorado for 91 days before filing.
-Cases in Colorado Springs are handled by El Paso County District Court, and timelines vary based on complexity and whether both parties agree on key issues.
+Cases in Colorado are handled by the court in the county where the filing occurs, and timelines vary based on complexity and whether both parties agree on key issues.

 Key issues addressed in a Colorado divorce include: